Lazarus404/jelly/docs/boxing.md

   - `null` -> store `NULL`
   - pointer -> heap object kind matches destination kind

-Mismatch behavior is currently a VM panic (MVP); it will become a structured trap/error in the “error model” stage.
+Mismatch behavior is currently a VM panic; it will become a structured trap/error in the “error model” stage.

 ### GC interaction